What’s in My Knitting Bag: Must Have Knitting Tools I Use Every Day

 Every knitter has their go-to tools—the essentials that make every project smoother, more enjoyable, and frustration-free.
 Whether you’re knitting at home or on the go, having a well-stocked knitting kit means you’re always prepared.

-In this post, I’ll take you inside my knitting bag and show you the must-have knitting tools I carry everywhere.
+In this post, I’ll take you inside my knitting bag and show you the must have knitting tools I carry everywhere.
 You’ll also find my YouTube video, where I walk through each tool, plus recommendations for knitting gadgets that can make your projects even easier.

-1. The Essentials: Cutting & Measuring Tools
+1. Must Have Knitting Tools: Cutting & Measuring Tools

 A sharp pair of scissors is a must.
 Whether you’re snipping yarn or trimming ends, a dedicated pair of craft scissors is essential.
 If you travel with your knitting, consider a yarn cutter pendant, which has a protected blade and is TSA-friendly.